Brain Training Activities for Visual Attention and Visual Processing

 Note: These are NOT the same thing as visual tracking.
 (Although many of the activities suggested below will support visual tracking.)

-[Visual Attention] [Play Attention] [Learning Rx] [Springer]
+[Visual Attention] [Learning Rx] [Springer]

 Visual Attention and Visual Processing Problems

-If your child has trouble actually seeing things…like she needs glasses…this is NOT the same thing as visual attention or visual processing.
+If your child has trouble seeing things…like she needs glasses…this is NOT the same as visual attention or visual processing.
 Some clues you may need to work on visual attention and/or visual processing include:

-- not recognizing differences in shapes, letters or numbers
+- not recognizing differences in shapes, letters, or numbers

-- consistently writing shapes, letters or numbers incorrectly (after the age of 7)
+- consistently writing shapes, letters, or numbers incorrectly (after the age of 7)

-- consistently reading letters, numbers or words incorrectly (after the age of 7)
+- consistently reading letters, numbers, or words incorrectly (after the age of 7)

 - having trouble repeating a pattern – even while looking at it